Ethereal Wake

 Things like global C++ constructors, or just the objects in <stdio.h>, need to be executed before the call to main.
 How this has handled has changed over the years.

 From the Unix perspective, the initialization functions _init and _fini were introduced around the time SysV and BSD4 roled around.
-The entry point _start would register _fini with atexit and call init before calling main.
+The entry point _start would register _fini with atexit and call _init before entering main.

 From the GCC perspective, they had to introduce a platform-independent scheme for C++ initialization.
 For this, they introduced the .ctors and .dtors sections.
-To schedule their execution they either injected a callback into either the platform’s initialization scheme (when available) or instrumented the main function during compilation.
+To schedule their execution, they either injected a callback into either the platform’s initialization scheme (when available) or instrumented the main function during compilation.

 Finally, ELF produced a standard data structure for all initialization purposes.
 As part of the standard file format, it is visible to the runtime linker, allowing the linker to orchestrate the initialization process.